matrix-org/matrix-spec-proposals/proposals/3348 Server-Server Room based extensible communication.md

 (identifier in this case replaces domain just to accommodate that P2P is a thing so we cant count on it always being domain.)
 The author is currently not aware that using essentially a empty identifier would be a problem.
-This identifier is currently completely off-limits and therefore perfect and its completely implementation agnostic so it wont discriminate certain implementations or come into clash with cases where a user has chosen to call them self's for example @dendrite:example.com or @synapse:example.com or @conduit:example.com since that would also be a logical naming scheme to have the name be up to each Homeserver implementation but this would complicate matters more than need be.
+This identifier is currently completely off-limits and therefore perfect and it's completely implementation agnostic so it wont discriminate certain implementations or come into clash

+with cases where a user has chosen to call them self's for example @dendrite:example.com or @synapse:example.com or @conduit:example.com since that would also be a logical naming scheme to have the name be up to each Homeserver implementation but this would complicate matters more than need be.